Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/plugins/custom.md

    - `KONG_PLUGINS` environment variable is set to include the custom plugin along with all the plugins that come in Kong by default.
    - `KONG_LUA_PACKAGE_PATH` environment variable directs Kong to look for plugins in the directory where we are mounting them.

-    If you have multiple plugins, simply mount multiple ConfigMaps and include the plugin name in the `KONG_PLUGINS` environment variable.
+   If you have multiple plugins, mount multiple ConfigMaps and include the plugin name in the `KONG_PLUGINS` environment variable.

-    > Note that if your plugin code involves database migration then you need to include the below patch to pod definition of your migration Job as well.
+  {:.important}
-   This is not a complete definition of the Deployment but merely a strategic patch which can be applied to an existing Deployment.
+   > Note that if your plugin code involves database migration then you need to include the following patch to pod definition of your migration Job as well.

-   If you plan to deploy using  Helm, add these values to your `values.yaml` file.
-The chart automatically configures all the environment variables based on the plugins you inject.
-Ensure that you add in other configuration values you might need for your installation to be successful.
-Ensure that you replace the name of the deployment with `kong-gateway` if you installed using Helm.
+   This is not a complete definition of the Deployment but a strategic patch which can be applied to an existing Deployment.

    ```yaml
 apiVersion: apps/v1